 Ok, a fair bit of it is brown ale and black and white stripes, but there’s so much more to the region than that!

-Why take my word for it?
-Well, aside from being an actual dyed-in-the-wool product of the North East, I’ve lived in and travelled my home region fairly extensively for the last thirty odd years, so I can share a bit of insight into some hidden gems.
-Despite having moved abroad at one point, I’ve always come home to my old stomping ground.
-And not just because of the affordable living costs either.
+Aside from being a dyed-in-the-wool product of the North East, I’ve lived in and travelled my home region fairly extensively for the last thirty-odd years.
+So I can share a bit of insight into some hidden gems in North East England.
+Despite living abroad at one point, I’ve always come home to my old stomping ground.
+Not just because of the affordable living costs either.

 As well as having a range of shops and cafes, the Harbour Marina now has an Activity Centre where you can try out a range of activities like paddle boarding, kayaking, climbing and cycling.
 You can also visit by boat and dock at the Marina all year round.
 If you’ve got a boat, I mean.
 Not many of us do.
 Still, it’s nice to have options!

 Having been to Seaham many times, I can vouch for the natural beauty of the place.
-Plus, it has the most incredible ice cream shop on the seafront, which to be honest I’d recommend a visit to, purely to try out some of the sundaes.
+Plus, it has the most incredible ice cream shop on the seafront, which I’d recommend visiting purely to try out some of the sundaes.

 The thing I love most about Seaham though is that it’s relatively unspoiled.
-Most visitors to the North East rarely venture outside of the classic hotspots of Newcastle, Gateshead and Sunderland.
-The East Durham coastline is packed with beautiful beaches and they’re only about twenty-thirty minutes out of the cities.
+Most visitors to the North East rarely venture outside of the known hotspots of Newcastle, Gateshead and Sunderland.
+The East Durham coastline is packed with beautiful beaches and they’re only about twenty to thirty minutes out of the cities.

-It has a twenty-two-metre drop, making it one of the highest waterfalls in England, and it’s accessible free via the public footpath of the Pennine Way. or via the Raby Estate which is near Staindrop in County Durham (but you have to pay to enter in that way, as it’s privately owned land).
+It has a twenty-two-metre drop, making it one of the highest waterfalls in England.
+High Force is accessible for free via the public footpath of the Pennine Way.
+You can also get to it via the Raby Estate which is near Staindrop in County Durham.
+However, you’ll have to pay to enter in that way, as it’s privately owned land.

-I was there at the weekend with Small-Me, as they regularly put on activities for children and families such as woodland walks, den building workshops, wizard trails and Gruffalo hunts, many of which are free of charge.
+I often visit Hardwick Park with my kids, as they regularly put on activities for children and families.
+These include a variety of themed woodland walks, den-building workshops, wizard trails and Gruffalo hunts.
+Most of these are free of charge.

-Again, this secret spot can be found in County Durham (I’m seeing a pattern here), near to the town of Sedgefield.
-As an aside, Sedgefield also has a pretty nice racecourse, if you’re into horse racing too.
-The park itself is naturally beautiful of course, but there are so many activities going on there too it’s pretty difficult to get bored.
+Again, this secret spot can be found in County Durham, near the town of Sedgefield.
+The park itself is naturally beautiful of course, but there are so many activities going on there too it’s difficult for the kids to get bored.

-Anyway, Hardwick Park is a gorgeous place to spend a sunny day out.
-It has a visitor centre, exhibition space with lots of interesting local art and history inside, a classroom and also provision for birthday parties.
-We were there at the weekend for a birthday party as it goes, and it was honestly one of the best kids parties I’ve ever been to.
+Hardwick Park is a gorgeous place to spend a sunny day out.
+It has a visitor centre, and exhibition space with lots of interesting local art and history inside.
+There’s also a classroom for large groups and educational visits.
+They also have provision for birthday parties, which are a great way to get the kids out and about and engaged with nature on their friends.

-Hardwick Hall Park also houses Hardwick Hall, a truly gorgeous spa and hotel that I always lust after when walking past it.
-One day Rodney, one day.
+Hardwick Hall Park also houses Hardwick Hall, a truly gorgeous spa and hotel that I pine after each time I visit the park.

-I have a real soft spot for Tynemouth.
-It’s one of the most beautiful and underrated places in the Newcastle area.
+Tynemouth is probably one of the best hidden gems in North East England.
+I have a real soft spot for the place.
+It’s one of the most beautiful and unspoilt towns in the Newcastle area.
 Located right on the coast to the northeast of the city, Tynemouth sits on the mouth of the River Tyne as it flows out to sea.
 You can get there via the Tyne & Wear Metro if you’re staying in the city and don’t fancy the drive.

 I have really fond memories of visiting Tynemouth when I used to live in Newcastle.
-The proximity of the sea made it feel like a home from home for me, and I always wanted to move there permanently one day.
-It also has a small but popular Aquarium, where I took Small-Me on her first birthday.
-She was sick in the car on the way there, I’ll never forget it.
+The proximity of the sea made it feel like a home from home for me.
+I always wanted to move there permanently one day.
+It also has a small but popular Aquarium, where I took my daughter on her first birthday.
+She was sick in the car on the way there, so I’ll definitely never forget it.

 Anyway, Tynemouth is a fantastic place to visit if you are planning on a trip to the North East.